surifirstpin/biplus_documentation/version.1/SavingReports.md

 <center><h1>Saving Reports</h1></center>

-The report generated in AcuBi can be saved in specific location under a specific tag or share them with team members for better collaboration.
+The report generated in AcuBi can be saved in specific location under a specific tag and share them with your team members for better collaboration.

 **1.** After extracting the data click on **Save button** in Analysis section.